-This year the Authority will begin construction work on its new operational training centre, based at its site in Sadler Road, Winsford.
+In 2019 the Authority began construction work on its new operational training centre, based at its site in Sadler Road, Winsford.
 While the success of our prevention work has led to a long term reduction in fires, this does mean that firefighters are more reliant on training and simulation to develop their learning experience instead of operational firefighting.
-The training centre, a significant investment at £11m, will provide firefighters with realistic and immersive training to safely and effectively deal with a wide range of incidents that may occur across Cheshire.
+The training centre, a significant investment at over £11m, will provide firefighters with realistic and immersive training to safely and effectively deal with a wide range of incidents that may occur across Cheshire.

+Key evidence links

 Five Year Strategy

 Integrated Risk Management Plan

 CRM Model

 Unitary Performance Area Profiles

 Safe and Well

 Safety Central

 Fire Safety advice for Businesses

 JESIP

 Annual Health and Safety Report

 Firefighter Fitness Addendum

 Firefighter Fitness Policy

 Operational Training Strategy